QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 You'll see something like this (although the style of plot depends on your installation --- more on this later)

+**Note**: The "time-to-first-plot" in Julia takes a while, since it needs to precompile everything

 .. figure:: /_static/figures/nb4_julia.png
    :scale: 70%